Avrora4578/CFB_HW_19_Multi-Blockchain_Wallet_in_Python/README.md

 <img width="500" alt="preparation.jpg" src="https://github.com/Avrora4578/CFB_HW_19_Multi-Blockchain_Wallet_in_Python/blob/main/Screenshots/preparation.jpg">
 <br>
 <br>
 Finally, call the functions in wallet.py and send 100 ETH from the first child wallet to the second one.
 The code to call the functions and the result of the transaction are as follows.
-You can check the balances of the two wallets have been changed according to the transaction.<br>
+You can check the balances of the two wallets have been changed according to the transaction.
+I ran wallet.py multiple times, so the balances of the two accounts in the screenshots do not match the transaction strictly.<br>
 <img width="900" alt="eth_transaction.jpg" src="https://github.com/Avrora4578/CFB_HW_19_Multi-Blockchain_Wallet_in_Python/blob/main/Screenshots/eth_transaction.jpg">
 <br>
 <img width="300" alt="result1.PNG" src="https://github.com/Avrora4578/CFB_HW_19_Multi-Blockchain_Wallet_in_Python/blob/main/Screenshots/result1.PNG"><img width="300" alt="result2.PNG" src="https://github.com/Avrora4578/CFB_HW_19_Multi-Blockchain_Wallet_in_Python/blob/main/Screenshots/result2.PNG">